rust-lang/project-rfc-2229/progress.md

 - For arrays non-overlapping parts are not considered disjoint. (even outside the context of closures).

-### ClosureSubsts
+### Lazy generate upvar types tuple

+Check out the [meetings.md] on May 12th, to understand how closures are desugared.
+The high level idea stays the same.

-This helps represent the closure in a desugared form.
+ClosureSubsts helps represent the closure in a desugared form.
 It consists of:
+// TODO: get the check what type is assigned to Fn
 - The closure type: Fn/FnMut/FnOnce.
 This is done using type variables so, eg: Fn is assigned u8 etc.
 - The closure signature
 - A tuple containing the list of types of captured variables.